 Babies and children are allowed in public areas of campus but must be supervised at all times.
 Under no circumstances will babies and children be allowed in areas where there is a risk to health and safety, for example, laboratories.
 Babies and children would not normally be allowed in a lecture or assessment.
-Students who are breastfeeding or have with them a baby under 26 weeks old are protected under the Equality Act 2010 and should contact their Academic Supervisor or other member of departmental staff and the Departmental Safety Office to make appropriate arrangements should they wish to bring their baby to a lecture or assessment.
+Students who are breastfeeding or have with them a baby under 26 weeks old are protected under the Equality Act 2010, should contact their Academic Supervisor or other member of departmental staff and the Departmental Safety Office to make appropriate arrangements, should they wish to bring their baby to a lecture or assessment.

 Breastfeeding and rest facilities on campus